andrewlock/NetEscapades.AspNetCore.SecurityHeaders/README.md

 ## AddContentSecurityPolicy

-The `Content-Security-Policy` (CSP) headder is a very powerful header that can protect your website from a wide range of attacks.
+The `Content-Security-Policy` (CSP) header is a very powerful header that can protect your website from a wide range of attacks.
 However, it's also totally possible to create a CSP header that completely breaks your app.

 The CSP has a dizzying array of options, only some of which are implemented in this project.
 Consequently, I highly recommend reading [this post by Scott Helme](https://scotthelme.co.uk/content-security-policy-an-introduction/), in which he discusses the impact of each "directive".
 I also highly recommend using the "report only" version of the header when you start.
 This won't break your site, but will report instances that it would be broken, by providing reports to a service such as report-uri.com.